PyGCL/PyGCL/README.md

 Then, you can import `GCL` from your current environment.

+> **A note regarding DGL**
+>
+> Currently the DGL team maintains two versions, `dgl` for CPU support and `dgl-cu***` for CUDA support.
+Since `pip` treats them as different packages, it is hard for PyGCL to check for the version requirement of `dgl`.
+We have removed such dependency checks for `dgl` in our setup configuration and require the users to [install a proper version](https://www.dgl.ai/pages/start.html) by themselves.

 # 🌒Package Overview

 Our PyGCL implements four main components of graph contrastive learning algorithms: